bennop/Kata/20200922/README.md

 - piping
 - files
+    - text (e.g., *.csv)
+    - json
 - database
+    - new `repl.it` feature

-Options 1 is not available on `repl.it`, option 3 did not seem possible across repls -> files
+Options 1 is not available on `repl.it`, option 3 did not seem possible across repls -> files, since json may not be easily accessible (bash) -> csv

 Even that option is not (yet?) directly supported on `repl.it` and was implemented via manual copy from one repl to the next.